FatemehMhbi/GPT-sc-pipeline/README.md

 ## 🏗️ Architecture
-The pipeline consists of two main stages:
+The pipeline consists of three main stages:
 1. **Data Staging (Python):** Downloads raw `.tar.gz` matrices from provided links and uploads them to a private AWS S3 bucket.
-2. **Analysis (R/Seurat):** Discovers staged files in S3, downloads and unpacks them locally into a unified directory structure, and generates Seurat objects (`.rds`).
+2. **Analysis (R/Seurat):** Discovers staged files in S3, downloads and unpacks them locally into a unified directory structure, generates Seurat objects (`.rds`), and run Seurat pipeline (saves markers and UMAPs for resolutions 0.1 to 1.0).
+3. **Cell type annotation using OpenAI for the best resolution based on average silhouette width.

 ## 🛠️ Installation & Setup